schwarz-e/schwarz-e.github.io/vision.md

 Cardiovascular disease is the leading cause of death in the United States.
 Many biomedical advancements have deepened our understanding of vascular biology, including the use of **RNA-sequencing** to identify changes in gene expression that both cause and are caused by disease.
 Despite this, translating these findings into clinically actionable models that can guide patient-specific treatment plans has yet to be accomplished.
 This gap exists because it is difficult to bridge how cellular-level behavior alters tissue-level mechanics and affects whole-body cardiovascular performance.
 I will lead research that integrates multiscale data-- from molecular and cellular measurements to organ-scale mechanics-- into cardiovascular models that will generate **actionable predictions** of human-scale cardiovascular outcomes and identify the biomechanical drivers of disease.

-My research vision is to integrate nascent technologies, including **RNA-sequencing informed cell-signalling networks**, into physics-based simulations of **computational fluid dynamics (CFD)** and **growth and remodeling (G&R) frameworks** to capture both biochemical and hemodynamic drivers of vascular function.
-This will create predictive tools that clinicians can use **safely and reliably** in cardiovascular care.
-Such models will also provide **robust and interpretable** in silico datasets that can be used to train **artificial intelligence** frameworks, accelerating their validation and translation into the clinical setting.
+My research vision is to integrate nascent technologies, such as **RNA-sequencing informed cell-signalling networks**, into physics-based simulations of **computational fluid dynamics (CFD)** and **soft tissue growth and remodeling (G&R)** to capture both biochemical and hemodynamic drivers of vascular function.
+This will create predictive tools that clinicians can **safely and reliably** use in cardiovascular care.
+Such models will also provide **robust and interpretable** in silico datasets that will be used to train **artificial intelligence** frameworks, accelerating their validation and translation into the clinical setting.

-My background in mechanical engineering, bioengineering, and computer science strongly equips me to address these challenges, as demonstrated by my previous success in leading multi-disciplinary, multi-institutional projects.
+My background in **mechanical engineering, bioengineering, and computer science** strongly equips me to address these challenges, as demonstrated by my previous success in leading multi-disciplinary, multi-institutional projects.

 ---

 ## Significance
-The **FDA** and other leading medical organizations have recognized computational modeling as key to accelerating medical innovation.
+The **FDA** and other leading medical organizations have recognized computational modeling as key component of accelerating medical innovation.
 Physics-based simulations of cardiovascular systems are now routinely used to model **hemodynamics, tissue mechanics, and physiology**, but multiscale models are needed to predict **long-term, clinically relevant outcomes** across complex disease states.

+Significance: The nascent role of computational modeling in accelerating medical innovation has been recognized by leading medical bodies such as the FDA.1 Physics-based computational models of the cardiovascular system have been increasingly used to simulate hemodynamics, tissue mechanics, and physiology in evolving healthy and diseased states, with documented roles in advancing clinical trials.2 Multiscale physical models are now needed to produce comprehensive, impactful predictions for complex clinical scenarios.

 ---